SpaceVim/SpaceVim/docs/development.md

 ## Requesting new feature

-If you want to a new feature or have an idea to improve spacevim, please follow the guidelines to give feedback.
+If you want a new feature or have an idea to improve spacevim, please follow the guidelines to give feedback.

 - Use a clear title with `[feature]` prefix, add follow the `feature request` mail template: